bluehalo/node-fhir-server-core/README.md

 ```

-2. File `node-fhir-server-core/src/runner.js` allows custom authorization server which should be incorporated separately.
-The server portion can be included as followed:
+2. The server portion can be required as followed.

 ```javascript
 const FHIRServer = require('@asymmetrik/node-fhir-server-core');